 What Is The Thin Skin Rule For Pre-Existing Condition Claims?

-When it comes to compensation for pre-existing condition, the “thin skin” or “eggshell skull” legal doctrine that typically applies to negligence cases, such as clinical or medical negligence.
-The concept of this doctrine is that the fact that a person has some form of existing frailty, it is no excuse for causing them harm through negligence.
+When it comes to compensation for a pre-existing condition, the “thin skin” or “eggshell skull” rule or legal doctrine typically applies to negligence cases, such as clinical or medical negligence by a medical professional.
+The concept of this doctrine is that the fact that a person has some form of existing frailty is no excuse for causing them to come to harm through negligence.

-If you have been injured and you believe the thin skin rule might apply in your case, then Legal Expert can assist you with this very complex type of compensation claim.
+If you have been injured and you believe the thin skin rule might apply in your case, and you’re looking for a law firm then Accident Claims UK can assist you with this very complex type of compensation claim.
 Call us on the number below to find out how.

 What Is The Role Of Liability In Claims Involving A Pre-Existing Injury Condition